rurban/libu8ident/README.md

   value indicating that the string does not match any of the levels 1-5.

-Recommended is Level 4, the *Moderately Restrictive level*.
+Recommended is Level 4, the **Moderately Restrictive level**.

 configure options
 -----------------

 * --with-norm=NFKC,NFC,NFD,NFKD,FCC,FCD.
-Default: none (at run-time NFKC is the default)
+Default: none (at run-time, NFKC is the default)

 * --with-profile=2,3,4,5,6.
-Default: none (at run-time 4 is the default)
+Default: none (at run-time, 4 is the default)

 * --enable-check-xid, --disable-check-xid or none